 #10.
 SNACKS (John’s tip!!)

 For the last one, I asked John and he goes “either Snacks or Tylenol PM”.
 He makes a good point though, I don’t love airplane food so I was glad we had snacks of our own and extra water.
 From my point of view, chugging water on a flight is great because it will help your skin tremendously!
 I loathe having to get up on the plane to use the restroom but John said it’s smart to drink a lot of water because it requires you to get up and walk around and move a little.
 I am glad he mentioned this because I’ve had some back issues with this pregnancy and I think getting up and stretching and standing to wait on the restroom helped a lot.

 Phew!
 Ok – that’s it!
 I hope this is helpful for you all!
-Let me know your tips below in the comments!
+Let me know your tips for long flights below in the comments!

 Be a part of my e-mail list where you get early and exclusive access to my Amazon hauls, beauty reviews, new purchases, and more!
 I send out reader exclusive e-mails usually once a week so that you all can shop my favorites before they sell out!